tillson/git-hound/README.md

 My primary use for GitHound is for finding sensitive information for Bug Bounty programs.
 For high-profile targets, the `--many-results`  hack and `--languages` flag are useful for scraping >100 pages of results.

-`echo "uberinternal.com" | githound --dig --many-results --languages common-languages.txt --threads 100`
+`echo "uberinternal.com" | githound --dig-files --dig-commits --many-results --languages common-languages.txt --threads 100`

 ## Flags